DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 #### The Body’s Rebellion

-Monocrop agriculture is the Engine Protocol written on the land: simplify, standardize, maximize throughput.
+Monocrop agriculture is the Machine Protocol written on the land: simplify, standardize, maximize throughput.
 It externalizes complexity to the chemical supply chain—and internalizes fragility in the human body.

 - Broad‑spectrum herbicides reduce plant diversity; gut microbiomes mirror the loss.
 - Pesticides suppress insect life; immune systems lose practice and misfire.